How to Care for Your Dracaena Dara Singh

 - Temperature and Humidity: The Dara Singh prefers a warm temperature and a humidity level of 40-50%.
 Avoid placing it in a drafty area or exposing it to sudden temperature changes.
 If the air is too dry, you can mist the leaves or use a humidifier to increase the humidity.

-- Repotting: Repot your Dracaena every two to three years, or when it outgrows its current pot.
-Choose a pot that is only slightly larger than the current one and use a well-draining potting mix.
+- Repotting: Repot your Dracaena every two to three years, or when it outgrows its current planter.
+Choose a planter that is only slightly larger than the current one and use a well-draining potting mix.

 - Pruning: Trim off any yellowing or damaged leaves as needed to maintain the plant's appearance.
 You can also cut back the top of the plant to encourage new growth.